kjschmidlab/GGoutlieR/paper/paper.md

 # Concept of `GGoutlieR`

-Under the isolation-by-distance assumption, the geographical origins are predictable from genetic variations (CITATION), and vice versa.
+Under the isolation-by-distance assumption, the geographical origins are predictable from genetic variations [@battey2020predicting;@guillot2016accurate], and vice versa.
 With this respect, prediction models should result in large prediction errors for samples that oppose the isolation-by-distance assumption.
 We developed the `GGoutlieR` framework with this idea to model anomalous geo-genetic patterns.